-The h-step ahead predictions of each of the S commodity prices, $y{s,t+h}$, $s = 1, \dots, S$, are obtained by using a bridge equation where commodity prices $(y{s,t})$ are expressed where z_s is an $r \times 1$ vector of parameters.2 Accordingly, predictions of commodity prices $(y{s,t+h})$ are constructed from equation (4), conditional on the estimated parameters and the factor forecasts.
-The model is labelled as DFM-AR.
+The h-step ahead predictions of each of the S commodity prices, $y{s,t+h}$, s = where ζ_s is an $r \times 1$ vector of parameters.4 Accordingly, predictions of commodity prices $(y{s,t+h})$ are constructed from equation (4), conditional on the estimated parameters and the factor forecasts.
+Model (4) will be referred to as DFM-AR.
 Note, that equation (4) implies that h-step ahead forecasts are computed as iterative forecasts.
-An alternative approach, not considered in this paper, is the direct multi-step ahead forecasting suggested by Marcellino et al. (2006).
+An alternative approach, not considered in this paper, is the direct multistep ahead forecasting suggested by Marcellino et al. (2006).